Humane Society of Jefferson County WA

 You and I don't ever want to go back to those days.

 The current shelter at 112 Critter Lane, on the outskirts of Port Townsend, was originally built and operated by Jefferson County in the early 1990s.
-In 2012 the County gave total responsibility for animal services to the Humane Society of Jefferson County, a 501 (c)(3) non-profit.
+In 2012 the County transferred responsibility for animal services to the Humane Society of Jefferson County WA, a 501 (c)(3) non-profit.

 Get Involved